Project Excalibur: In popular culture

 A similar laser weapon, also named Excalibur, appears in the video games Ace Combat Zero: The Belkan War and Ace Combat Infinity.
-In both of its appearances, Excalibur is presented as a gigantic, ground-based laser system that utilises mirror satellites to direct its laser beam; the device was originally designed to counter ICBMs, but was repurposed into an anti-aircraft weapon.
+In both of its appearances, Excalibur is presented as a gigantic, ground-based laser system that utilizes mirror satellites to direct its laser beam; the device was originally designed to counter ICBMs, but was repurposed into an anti-aircraft weapon.

+In the 2022 novel "Anvil Dark", book 3 of the Backyard Starship series by J.N.
+Chaney and Terry Maggert, the protagonist uses a secret U.S. defense satellite named "Amulet 2α", which is described as a "One-shot fission-pumped X-Ray laser", to destroy an attacking enemy spaceship.

+The Excalibur weapon also appears in 2019 film 'Rim of the World', where four teens use Excalibur to save the world from an alien invasion.

+In the novel 'Footfall' written in the mid 1980s, by Jerry Pournell and Larry Niven, the U.S. launches Michael, an Orion nuclear pulse drive warship to destroy the Fithp, an invading alien race from the Alpha Centuri system using multiple Excalibur gamma ray lasers pumped up by nuclear bombs.